charlottepfritz/Strike-A-Chord/README.md

 - **Graphics and Animation:** All in-game graphics, including the guitar fretboards, notes, and UI elements, are custom-designed.
 Animations are implemented using HTML5 Canvas for smooth rendering.

-### Music Integration

-Strike a Chord includes a collection of hand-picked music tracks to keep players engaged.
-The technical details of music integration include:

-- **Audio Playback:** Music tracks are played using the Web Audio API, providing precise timing for note synchronization with the gameplay.

-- **Music Selection:** Players can choose from a variety of songs, each with its unique rhythm and difficulty level.
-The game loads music assets dynamically, allowing for an extensive song library.

 ### Multiplayer Implementation

 Strike a Chord's multiplayer functionality is a technical feat that enhances the gaming experience.
 Key technical aspects include: